aakarsh27/ping-pong-game/README.md

 it is a fun and interactive game to play with 2 players in a computer

-the turtle module helps in laying out the base of the video game
+the turtle module helps in laying out the base of the video game which